clmarr/DiaSim/README.cascade.md

 ```

 ### Morpheme boundary '+'

-* '+' is used to mark a morphemic boundary.
+The symbol '+' is used to mark a morphemic boundary.
 This symbol is not used in any of the -CLEF cascades as Pope 1934 did not assert any sound changes that were conditioned in terms of a morpheme boundary (unlike a word boundary) and it did not seem necessary for the debugging process in making DiaCLEF.
 Unlike processes conditioned on word boundaries, that sound changes have ever been or could ever be conditioned on morpheme boundaries is contentious ; this is part of a broader debate concerning the possibility of grammatically conditioned sound change.
 Both reports of such morpheme-boundary conditioned phenomena and competing analyses that offer other explanations for these abound (see Hill 2014; Enger 2013; Anttila 1972; Hock 1976).
 In addition to views that the possibility of morpheme-boundary-conditioned sound change is either impossible (Kiparsky 1973) or necessarily possible (Hyman & Moxley 1996; Anttila 1972), another view asserts that sound change necessarily originates in exclusively phonetically-motivated (synchronic) processes that cannot be morphologically conditioned *at first* but can acquire such extra-phonological conditioning (including in morphology) as it passes from synchrony into diachrony (Janda & Joseph 2003).